Massacre of Vassy: The growth of Protestantism

 Despite its small size, the town saw strong Huguenot activity beginning early.
-In 1533 Antoinette of Bourbon, the Duke of Guise's mother who managed his estates, oversaw the burning of a man caught preaching in the town.
+In 1533, Antoinette of Bourbon, the Duke of Guise's mother who managed his estates, oversaw the burning of a man caught preaching in the town.
 Despite persecution, the community grew, aided by the sister church at Troyes with whom the town had many economic links.
-In 1561 the community held their first officiated service inside the town in the house of a draper, with an attendance of around 120.
+In 1561, the community held their first officiated service inside the town in the house of a draper, with an attendance of around 120.
 As the community continued to grow beyond 500, the pastor of Troyes, Gravelles, performed the town's first baptism on 13 December.
 The Christmas service was attended by 900, making the town a Huguenot stronghold, with a higher percentage of Huguenots there than in Troyes or any other town in the region.
 In January 1562, Gravelles departed the town to return to his home, with a dedicated preacher named Léonard Morel being sent out for the town from Calvin's base of Geneva.

 Attempts at repression

-This growth was not however uncontested.
-News of public preaching reached Guise in November, and he despatched several gendarmes to the area with the aim of snuffing out the heresy, with little success.
-The town Curé Claude le Sain voiced his concerns about the public preaching to Antoinette, however she was unwilling to take action without the support of the Duke and the region's provincial governor, Francis I, Duke of Nevers, who was a Protestant.
-In the wake of Gravelle's open baptism, Charles, Cardinal of Lorraine, the Duke of Guise's brother intervened, sending a delegation under his client the bishop Jerôme Bourgeois to bring the community back into the Catholic fold.
-His attempt to break up the Protestant service however ended in humiliation.
+This growth was not, however, uncontested.
+News of public preaching reached Guise in November, and he dispatched several gendarmes to the area to snuff out the heresy, with little success.
+The town Curé Claude le Sain voiced his concerns about the public preaching to Antoinette, however, she was unwilling to take action without the support of the Duke and the region's provincial governor, the Duke of Nevers, who was a Protestant.
+In the wake of Gravelle's open baptism, the Cardinal of Lorraine, the Duke of Guise's brother, intervened, sending a delegation under his client the bishop Jerôme Bourgeois to bring the community back into the Catholic fold.
+His attempt to break up the Protestant service, however, ended in humiliation.
 He was chased out of the meeting house under insult, which only increased the size of the community by the time of their Christmas service.